marivanno/to-do-list/README.md

 1. Each entry in the lists have creation time and done time
 1. Each list have sort by records, creation time and done time

+## How to install

+1. Download this repository
+1. to install - npm i
+1. to run on local machin - npm start

 ![Example](src/img/img.jpg)